 Form 1099G: Taxable Unemployment Compensation FAQs

-Form 1099G reports the total taxable income issued to you by the EDD for a calendar year.
+Form 1099G reports the total taxable income issued to you by the EDD in a calendar year.
 For complete information, visit Tax Information (Form 1099G).

 Confirm the amount on your 1099G by viewing your Payment History in UI OnlineSM.
-To learn how to get detailed unemployment payment information in UI Online, refer to UI Online: Access Tax Information/Form 1099G Using UI Online (YouTube).
+For detailed unemployment payment information in UI Online, refer to UI Online: Access Tax Information/Form 1099G Using UI Online (YouTube).

-If you cannot access your information online, call our Interactive Voice Response (IVR) System at 1-866-333-4606 to get your Form 1099G information or to request that your 1099G be mailed to you.
+If you can't access your information online, call our automated Self-Service Line at 1-866-333-4606 to get your Form 1099G information or to request that your 1099G be mailed to you.
 This option is available 24 hours a day, 7 days a week.

 If your question cannot be answered when you call, we will mail you a response.

 If DI benefits are taxable, you will receive a notice with your first benefit payment.
 You will receive a Form 1099G for your federal return only.
-Due to the extremely high volume of unemployment claims filed, the IRS is allowing the EDD to process 1099G tax forms through February.
 You can access your Form 1099G information in your UI OnlineSM account.
-If you see a $0 amount on your 2020 form, call 1-866-401-2849, Monday through Friday, from 8 a.m. to 5 p.m.
-(Pacific time), except on state holidays.

 Paid Family Leave (PFL) benefits are considered a type of unemployment compensation and are taxable.
 Your PFL benefits are taxable and reportable on your federal return only.